 A global crisis

 While global policymakers race to contain the new coronavirus strain, the outbreak has already disrupted world travel and supply chains.
-The crisis is challenging the strength of the Chinese state and could imperil economic growth throughout the world.
+The crisis is challenging the strength of societies and could imperil economic growth throughout the world.

 Commentary and analysis